dzfrias/website/src/blog/unicode-trie.md

 interpret a trie, but I will go over the perspective that is most useful for this problem.

-Consider a naïve table lookup for a 16-bit integer.
-That is, we have a static array $\text{A}$ that contains $2^{16}$ 8-bit integers (the combining class values).
+Consider a naïve table lookup for a 16-bit integer.[^bits] That is, we have a static array $\text{A}$ that contains $2^{16}$ 8-bit integers (the combining class values).
 If we have a Unicode character with code point value $x$, we can access its value by performing $\text{A}[x]$.
 This is theoretically very fast because it takes just one memory access, but the table ends up being 65,536 bytes large!

 {% img "v1.png", "diagram of naïve implementation" %}